TCLamnidis/RAStools/README.md

                         ascertainment.
   -c POP1,POP2,..., --calculateFor POP1,POP2,...
                         The populations to be used in RAS calculations.
-RAS will be calculated between each Test population and each of these populations.
+RAS will be calculated between each Left population and each of these populations.
 By default, RAS will be calculated for all non-Left populations.
   -L POP1,POP2,..., --LeftPops POP1,POP2,...
-                        Set the Test populations/individuals.
-RAS will be calculated between the Test and all Right populations.
+                        Set the Left populations/individuals.
+RAS will be calculated between each Left and all populations in the calculation list.
   -x <CUTOFF>, --MissingnessCutoff <CUTOFF>
                         Missingness cutoff proportion for Right populations.
                         E.g. 0.1: If more than 10% of individuals in Right